OrionExplorer/dcpam/README.md

 * DCPAM helps to create central repositories of integrated data from one or disparate sources[[1]].
 * DCPAM allows to perform advanced data copy between technically different datasets.
-* DCPAM goal is to deliver full range of Data Warehouse possibilities and not include or hire more engineers for this specific task.
+* DCPAM goal is to deliver full range of Data Warehouse possibilities and not to include or hire more engineers for this specific task.
 * DCPAM is multiplatform (Linux/Windows).

 ### Table of content